 Whenever a member of the Society, whether or not the member is a member of the AICPA, shall be charged with violating these bylaws or any Code of Professional Conduct promulgated hereunder, the said charge shall be initiated in accordance with the terms of the Joint Ethics Enforcement Program (JEEP), the then operative rules of the Joint Trial Board, and the then operative joint Professional Conduct enforcement procedures in effect by virtue of the agreement between the Society and the AICPA.
 Under such conditions and by such procedure as the Board may prescribe, a hearing panel, by a two‑thirds vote of the members present and voting, may expel a member; or by a majority vote of the members present and voting, may suspend a member for a period not to exceed two years, not counting any suspension imposed under Article XI, Sections 3 and 4, or may impose such lesser sanctions as the panel may prescribe on any member if the member:

 A. Violates any of these bylaws or any rule of the Code of Professional Conduct;

 B. Is declared by a jury or court of competent jurisdiction to have committed any fraud;

-C. Is held by a hearing panel to have been guilty of an act discreditable to the profession, or to have been convicted of a criminal offense which tends to discredit the profession; provided that should a hearing panel find by a majority vote that the member has been convicted by a jury or criminal court of offense involving moral turpitude, or any of the offenses enumerated in Section 3 above, the penalty shall be expulsion;
+C. Is held by a hearing panel to have been guilty of an act discreditable to the profession, or to have been convicted of a criminal offense which tends to discredit the profession; provided that should a hearing panel find by a majority vote that the member has been convicted by a jury or criminal court of offense involving moral turpitude, or any of the offenses enumerated in Article XI, Section 4, the penalty shall be expulsion;

 D. Is declared by any competent court to be permanently or temporarily incapacitated; or